ericgolftourney/StoreLocatorPlus/readme.txt

 * Enhancement: Take some of the newline/carriage return white space out of search form interface, makes some themes happier with the layout.
 * Enhancement: Behind-the-scenes updates to better support [Tagalong](http://www.charlestonsw.com/product/store-locator-plus-tagalong/) and other add-on packs.
+* Enhancement: Better code documentation with online publication for third party devs via phpDocumentor2.
+* Enhancement: Lighten some of the adminUI object testing, make loading admin pages a microsecond faster.

 = 3.9.1 (February 27th 2013) =